rundb/dictofun/firmware/src/lib/ble_fts/README.md

 File info is a JSON string containing descriptor of a file.
 Format is straight forward: first 2 bytes contain the JSON size (little endian), rest is a JSON containing meta information about the target file.
 It could also be used in order to signal errors in case of a broken file or anything alike.

+#### File data

+File data is the raw content of the file as it is contained in the memory on the device.
+In order to interptet the file host must first read out the metadata of the device.